 2. Successive Sessions

 Following the initial assessment, the actual treatment begins.
-Your therapist has a clear picture of your problems, and they’ve devised the right course of action.
+Your psychologist has a clear picture of your problems, and they’ve devised the right course of action.
 You’ll meet once a week or every two weeks for 5 to 20 sessions, with each period lasting 30 to 60 minutes.

 In treatment sessions, expect to spend more time working on ways to solve your problems.
 You’ll dwell on learning and practicing the various skills needed to address your issues.
-That’s unlike conventional talk therapy, where you’d spend most of the time talking about them.
+That’s unlike conventional talk treatment, where you’d spend most of the time talking about them.

 Each CBT session will follow a pre-outlined structure to ensure that you get the most of your time.
 It’ll begin with a brief check-in, and then you’ll review the previous session and its homework.
-Afterward, you and your therapist will jointly set the next session’s agenda.
+Afterward, you and your psychologist will jointly set the next session’s agenda.
 For the rest of the session, both of you will work on the agenda items for that day.

-Homework will remain a component of treatment sessions throughout, as it makes therapy more effective.
+Homework will remain a component of treatment sessions throughout, as it makes treatment more effective.
 The homework assigned in a given session will help you practice and master the skills you need to address your issues.

 In early treatment sessions, your homework will mostly entail tracking mood changes and certain behaviors during the week.
 Later on, it will entail more demanding actions.
 These include identifying faulty thinking patterns and correcting your way of thinking